nkchai/jupyter-notebook-on-cluster/README.md

 spark.hadoop.fs.s3a.endpoint http://system54.rice.iit.edu

 ```
 Note: Exclude `()` when modifying the file for the ACCESSKEY and SECRETKEY in the above file.
+It is not recommended to remove any of the above configurations as they help to access you S3 bucket.

-You can modify this file as required to add more configurations to you spark session.
+You can modify this file as required to add more configurations to your spark session.

-#### Creating a Jupyter Notebook
+#### Creating and Accessing a Jupyter Notebook

 The below command will create a spark session with the configurations in your properties.conf and attaches that session to a Jupyter Notebook.